miralem-cebic/DistributedNotifications/README.md

 There is also a DaemonAggregator Scheme.

-Build the project using the Aggregator Scheme names *Daemons-Aggregater* to keep it simple.
+Build the project using the Aggregator Scheme named *Daemons-Aggregater* to keep it simple.

-The Result of the Build will be generated on your Dektop, by a build phases script in the Aggregator Scheme.
+The result of the Build will be generate a folder on your Dektop, by a build phases script in the Aggregator Scheme.

 After the Xcode build navigate to your Desktop.
 You will find a new directory, named *Daemon-Builds*.
 In this dir you can execute the *install.sh* script by `sudo /bin/sh install.sh`.

-It will automaticly install the Agents and run them up.
+It will automaticly install the Agents and start them up.

 ## DistributedNotifications
 Distributed Notifications using Core Foundation API: **CFNotificationCenterGetDistributedCenter**